The Practical Test - How it works

 Hopefully the examiner will give you the thumbs up, but don't get down if you fail first time.
 There's plenty of evidence that people who fail at first go on to be better drivers in the long run.
 Learn from your mistakes and come back stronger.

-- If you take the test in your own car it must be specifically insured for you to use for this purpose.
+If you take the test in your own car it must be specifically insured for you to use for this purpose.
+The car you take your test in, it'll need to display L-plates.
+Your vehicle must also have a seatbelt and head restraint for the front passenger plus an interior mirror for the examiner's use,.